acanvas/acanvas-actionscript-framework/rockdot/ReadMe.md

 - platform_ios
 - platform_server (Zend PHP Framework)

-After creating a project, import it into FDT.
+After creating a project, import it into your IDE.
 Open the /platforms folder.
 Any platform has a <platform>_build.xml.
 Have fun!